Technology & Innovation

 It’s not just large-scale shipping that’s being affected.
 Delivery robots are becoming more common on city pavements and have started to replace urban delivery drivers’ jobs; especially in large cities such as San Francisco and London.

 While these autonomous robots mostly deliver fast food and small orders, they could soon be used to deliver mail and run errands.
-Small and medium-sized businesses may soon send packages to customers via a robot instead of the postal service.
+Small businesses and medium-sized businesses may soon send packages to customers via a robot instead of the postal service.

 Voice-assisted AI devices can be used to ease the pressure on time-poor business owners and employees.
 While commonly found in homes, Google Home and Alexa may be able to lend a hand in your business too.